-The Plan for 2017 has been divided into key areas of our work.
+The plan for the latter part of 2017 to June 2018 has been divided into key areas of our work.
 Section F identifies the performance indicators we use to monitor the delivery of our regular work, such as entering appropriately qualified applicants onto the Register, the timely handling of complaints, prescribing the qualifications needed to become an architect and keeping stakeholders informed.